klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

 - **Custom Component Notice:**

-  - The `InputOTP` component is a custom component provided in the source code at `src/components/ui/input-otp.tsx`.
+  - The `InputOTP` component is a shadcn/ui component provided in the source code at `src/components/ui/input-otp.tsx`.
   - It allows users to input a fixed number of characters, making it ideal for our 5-letter Wordle guesses.

 - **State Management:**